Hurricane Lidia (2023): Preparations and impact

 Lidia prompted the issuance of hurricane and tropical storm watches and warnings for western Mexico.
 Schools were closed across 23 municipalities in Mexico ahead of Lidia's anticipated landfall in the states of Sinaloa, Nayarit, and Jalisco, particularly in the latter state due to the combined threat of Lidia and the more southerly-tracking Tropical Storm Max, which made landfall in Guerrero less than two days prior.
 23 storm shelters were opened in Jalisco alone.
 Several businesses in the resort town of Puerto Vallarta shut down and boarded up windows and doors and used sandbags as flood barriers.
 Licenciado Gustavo Díaz Ordaz International Airport was also closed on October 11 as Lidia approached the area, and 12 flights were cancelled.
 6,000 Mexican armed forces members were deployed to Nayarit and Jalisco by Mexican President Andres Manuel Lopez Obrador to assist residents in vulnerable areas.

 At the time of its landfall, Hurricane Lidia was the third-most intense Pacific hurricane on record to make landfall in Mexico.
 The cyclone produced intense rainfall and flash flooding as it moved onshore and inland over Jalisco.
 One person was killed in Punta Mita after strong winds from Lidia downed a tree on a van while another drowned in a swollen river.
 A third death occurred due to a bridge collapse in Villa de Álvarez, Colima.
 Numerous trees were uprooted, some of which blocked Federal Highway 200, and 136 people were placed in temporary storm shelters due to the hurricane.
 Several rivers and streams overflowed, which inundated houses and forced the closure of a hospital in Autlán de Navarro.
 Downed trees and power lines were reported across coastal Jalisco.
 Lidia significantly disrupted tourism along the coast, with several hotels, beaches and airports shutting down in response to the cyclone.
 Lidia's powerful winds uprooted nearly 960 trees across Puerto Vallarta; in response, a reforestation drive was initiated by the municipal government in November 2023.
-Several homes in the city had their rooves blown completely off by Lidia's powerful winds, and two people were seriously injured during the storm.
+Several homes in the city had their roofs blown completely off by Lidia's powerful winds, and two people were seriously injured during the storm.
 Preliminary rainfall totals reached 5.3 in in the neighboring state of Colima, with 5.1 in falling in the city of Manzanillo.
 Damage in Colima totaled to Mex$6.2 million (US$337,000).
 Damage in Nayarit totaled to Mex$900,000 (US$49,000).

 Jalisco's governor, Enrique Alfaro, estimated that Lidia caused losses worth 1.4 billion pesos (US$78.8 million) in the state.
 Alfaro appealed to the Mexican federal government for financial support in recovery efforts from the cyclone.
 The combined remnant moisture of Lidia and Max combined with a frontal boundary over the Gulf of Mexico and contributed to beneficial rainfall along the Gulf Coast of the United States, which was suffering from drought conditions.
 Moisture from Lidia's remnants also sent moderate rainfall into southern Texas.